 Roughly 48 million Americans become ill from food poisoning every year.
 That adds up to one-sixth of the total United States population.
 It’s a staggering figure made complex by the innately vague nature of food poisoning, the many forms in which food can become tainted, and the effects placed on the body as a result.

 In fact, the number of extreme cases of food poisoning in the United States has increased to the point where civil action has become commonplace.
-This has led to personal injury firms, such as the Pritzker Oslen attorneys in Minnesota, to specialize in food poisoning litigation.
+This has led to personal injury firms to specialize in food poisoning litigation.
 The majority of cases involve young children being infected with E.coli or salmonella.

 What may appear to be frivolous reactions to stomach aches are, in fact, necessary legal steps considering there are far more dangerous and potentially devastating effects of food poisoning than vomiting and diarrhea.
 These surprising effects of food poisoning are as follows: